Mandarin (character): Powers and abilities

+In writer Kieron Gillen's tenure on Iron Man, the rings are given names and temporarily gain sentience after coming into contact with Recorder 451.

-Over the years through mental discipline achieved through meditation and long practice in use of the rings, the Mandarin has established a strong psionic link with his 10 rings, which was made many times stronger during the period in which his mind/spirit actually inhabited them.
+Over the years through mental discipline achieved through meditation and long practice in use of the rings, the Mandarin has established a strong psionic link with his 10 rings, which was made many times stronger during the period in which his mind/spirit inhabited them.
 One result is that no one who wears the rings other than the Mandarin himself can command them without his permission.
 The Mandarin can now command the rings even when they are separated from him by vast distances.
 He can mentally monitor events taking place near a ring that has been separated from him.
 Continued exposure to the alien rings made his hands green and scaly.
 He can voluntarily give temporary control over a ring to his servants.
 If the servant dies or falls unconscious, the ring teleports back to the Mandarin.
 Conversely, if the Mandarin himself is knocked out, all the rings automatically return to him.
 On one occasion, this left the Mandarin's servants powerless to stop some of Tony Stark's employees that the Mandarin had kidnapped from escaping.

 The Mandarin has also used a force-field generator, but this is not part of his standard weaponry.

 He has also used a headband enabling him to transfer his mind into his rings or into another's body and a teleportation device hidden on his person, both examples of Makluan technology.

 The Mandarin is a brilliant and brutal tactician and a gifted strategist.
 He also abides by a very strict code of honor.
 When he attempted to stop Stark Enterprises from establishing itself in Hong Kong, the Mandarin challenged Iron Man to a duel, stating that if he won, he would take control of Stark Enterprises' Hong Kong operations, and that he would cease hindering Stark's activities if he lost.
 When Iron Man defeated him in fair combat, he lived up to his end of the agreement.
 On another occasion, he killed one of his minions for attempting to drug him during a practice session, angry that one of his students would use such dishonorable tactics.

 Other versions

 Spider-Ham

-In the Spider-Ham universe, there is a version of the Mandarin who is a ring-tailed lemur named Mandaringtail.
+Mandaringtail, an anthropomorphic lemur variant of the Mandarin from Earth-8311, appears in Peter Porker, the Spectacular Spider-Ham #16.

 Heroes Reborn

-In the Heroes Reborn reality created by Franklin Richards, a version of the Mandarin exists, but is revealed to be a robot created by Doctor Doom as a puppet to control HYDRA.
+An alternate version of the Mandarin from a pocket dimension created by Franklin Richards appears in Heroes Reborn.
+This version is a robot created by Doctor Doom as a puppet to control Hydra.

 Marvel Mangaverse

-In the Marvel Mangaverse, the Mandarin was an enemy of Iron Man and Iron Girl.
-The Mandarin is killed by the Hand, who steal his rings and sever his hands.
+An alternate universe variant of the Mandarin from Earth-2301 appears in New Mangaverse #2.

 House of M

-In the House of M reality, the Mandarin was a long-dead Chinese warlord famous for his supernatural rings.
-The rings (still bonded to the Mandarin's mummified hands) were apparently uncovered by Shang-Chi and his gang, but this was revealed to be a trap set by the Kingpin.
+An alternate universe variant of the Mandarin appears in House of M.